pdfernhout/High-Performance-Organizations-Reading-List/README.md

 The companion FOSS NarraFirma software leads people through the steps outlined in the 700 page Working with Stories textbook:
 https://narrafirma.com/

+Cynthia Kurtz has also written [Confluence: Tools for Thinking about How Organized Plans and Self-organized Patterns Flow Together](https://www.cfkurtz.com/confluence/).
+Confluence examines the many ways in which organized, intentional plans (like paths we design) and self-organized, unintentional patterns (like paths that emerge where we walk) intermingle (happen at the same time and place) and interact (influence each other).
+The book lays out seven “thinking spaces” that explore various aspects of the structures and relationships that flow together in our lives.
+Confluence includes copy-ready materials for a group exercise you can use to think about how organization and self-organization flow together in situations that matter to your life, work, family, community, and organization.
+These tools help in making sense of complexity in all sorts of systems including high performance organizations.

-(Disclaimer: Paul Fernhout, author of this README, is married to Cynthia and co-wrote this software.)
+(Disclaimer: Paul Fernhout, author of this README, is married to Cynthia and co-wrote the NarraFirma software.)

 ### Just Culture: Restoring Trust and Accountability in Your Organization
 by Sidney Dekker